mpfr/pftbld/README.md

 `pftbld(8)` is a lightweight [OpenBSD](https://www.openbsd.org) daemon written to automate [pf(4) table](http://man.openbsd.org/pf.conf#TABLES) content management and is typically used for building and maintaining dynamic firewall blocklists.

+For further information, please have a look at the manpages of [pftbld(8)](https://mpfr.net/man/pftbld/6.8-stable/pftbld.8.html), its configuration file [pftbld.conf(5)](https://mpfr.net/man/pftbld/6.8-stable/pftbld.conf.5.html), and its control tool [pftblctl(8)](https://mpfr.net/man/pftbld/6.8-stable/pftblctl.8.html).

 ## How to interface

 Other programs usually interact with `pftbld` by sending plain text messages to specified UNIX-domain sockets.
-Most common case probably is [httpd(8)](http://man.openbsd.org/httpd) through FastCGI as outlined in [pftbld.conf(5)](https://mpfr.github.io/pftbld/pftbld.conf.5.html#EXAMPLES).
+Most common case probably is [httpd(8)](http://man.openbsd.org/httpd) through FastCGI as outlined in [pftbld.conf(5)](https://mpfr.net/man/pftbld/6.8-stable/pftbld.conf.5.html#EXAMPLES).
 The most native and therefore most recommended option, however, is offered through the [httpd-plus](https://github.com/mpfr/httpd-plus/tree/6.8-stable#notify-on-block) add-on package, allowing the two daemons to perfectly complement each other.

 ## How to install